-Abstract: Innovation increasingly plays an important role and truly becomes a breakthrough and indispensable driving force in science and technology development, particularly in the country's development strategy, and is the key to improving competitiveness and rapid and sustainable development of businesses.
-Therefore, the aim of this study was to determine the impact of digital technology on creative innovation among small scale enterprises in Vietnam.
-On that basis, the authors proposed policy implications that enhance creative innovation and competitive capacity.
-The authors used qualitative methods to collect data and consult with 30 managers at 30 enterprises.
-In addition, the quantitative method was also applied by collecting survey data from surveying research of 900 managers working for 900 small and medium enterprises in six big Cities in Vietnam.
-Data were collected by questionnaire based on the online (docs.google.com) and processed by SPSS 20.0 software; Amos was based on the structural equation model.
-Research results show five factors affecting the creative innovation and competitive capacity of small and medium enterprises (SMEs) in Vietnam with a significance level of five percent five factors: (1) Financial resources (FR), (2) Human resources (HR), (3) Technology and digital infrastructure (TI), (4) Corporate governance and innovation strategy (CG), (5) Policy and legal environment (PL).
-Besides, the authors had five policy recommendations for improving creative innovation and competitive capacity.
-Finally, the study's conclusion shows that innovation positively impacts the competitiveness of small and medium enterprises.
-Besides, the authors also point out that the relationship between innovation and technology and digital infrastructure is positive.
-The research novelty provides important policy implications to promote innovation and improve competitiveness, focusing on improving technology and digital infrastructure.
+Abstract: Innovation is increasingly becoming a breakthrough and indispensable driving force in science and technology development, particularly in the country's development strategy, and is the key to improving competitiveness and businesses' rapid and sustainable development.
+Therefore, this study aimed to determine the impact of digital technology on creative innovation among smallscale enterprises in Vietnam.
+On this basis, the authors proposed policy implications that enhance creative innovation and competitive capacity.
+Qualitative methods were used to collect data and consult with 30 managers at 30 enterprises.
+The quantitative method was also applied by collecting survey data from 900 managers working for 900 small and medium enterprises in six large cities in Vietnam.
+Data were collected using an online questionnaire (docs.google.com) and processed using SPSS 20.0 software; Amos was based on the structural equation model.
+Research results show five factors affecting the creative innovation and competitive capacity of small and medium enterprises (SMEs) in Vietnam with a significance level of five percent: (1) financial resources (FR), (2) human resources (HR), (3) technology and digital infrastructure (TI), (4) corporate governance and innovation strategy (CG), and (5) policy and legal environment (PL).
+The authors also provided five policy recommendations for improving creative innovation and competitive capacity.
+Finally, the study concludes that innovation positively impacts the competitiveness of SME.
+Furthermore, the authors also point out that the relationship between innovation and technology and digital infrastructure is positive.
+The novelty of the research provides important policy implications for promoting innovation and improving competitiveness, focusing on improving technology and digital infrastructure.